bdadam/bdadam.com/src/content/blog/strong-caching-with-nginx.md

 * these settings can live in the `location` section or in the `server` section of an nginx config file

 Have you already enabled strong caching for yout asset files?

+** Update:**
+Maybe you noticed the lookahead in the regex.
+It has a reason to be there: this way the regex engine doesn't create a capture group (no $1) so it has better performance.